WPBeginner

 We recommend getting both your domain name and hosting from the same company.
 This allows you to easily manage them under the same account.

-For more details, see our guide on the difference between domain name and web hosting.
+For more details, see our guide on the difference between domain names and web hosting.

 Different Types of Domain Names

 Domain names are available in many different extensions.
 The most popular one is .com.
 There are many other options like .org, .net, .tv, .info, .io, and more.
-However we always recommend using .com domain extension.
+However, it’s generally a good idea to use a .com domain extension.

-Let’s take a more detailed look at different types of domain names available.
+Let’s take a more detailed look at the different types of domain names available.

 Top Level Domain – TLD

 There are hundreds of TLDs, but the most popular ones are .com, .org, and .net.
-Other TLDs are lesser known and we don’t recommend using them.
-For example, .biz, .club, .info, .agency, and many more.
+Other TLDs are lesser known, for example, .biz, .club, .info, .agency, and many more.

 Country Code Top Level Domain – ccTLD

-Country code top-level domain or ccTLD are country specific domain names which end with country code extension like .uk for the United Kingdom, .de for Germany, .in for India.
+Country code top-level domains or ccTLD are country-specific domain names that end with country code extensions like .uk for the United Kingdom, .de for Germany, and .in for India.

 They are used by websites that want to target audiences in a specific country.